pragathiGopal25/SunSaver/MODELING.md

 ```

 ### Comments:
-- The class diagram does not include data classes that are only used to store the response from API
+- The class diagram does not include the data classes that are only used to store the API reponses
-- We chose not to show the relationships between Coordinates and the following classes: FrostRepository, FrostDatasource, ElectricityRepository, and Pos.
+- We chose not to show the relationships between Coordinates, FrostRepository, FrostDatasource, ElectricityRepository, and Pos.
 We made this decision as a trade-off between completeness and readability.
-Including all of these connections would have made the diagram overly cluttered, which would reduce its clarity.
+Including all of these connections would have made the diagram appear cluttered, which would reduce its clarity.
 - SolarArrayType: : In Kotlin, enum classes can contain fields and functions, which is not typically supported by standard UML enum representations.
 Therefore, we chose to model it as a class with fields and methods, and included the enum values ​​as a note.
 - Data classes are red.
-You cannot see it in Guthub due to Guthub's limitation, but you can see this in Preview in VSCode
+You cannot see this Github due to Github's limitation but it can be viewed using VSCode's preview button.
 - Since Mermaid and markdown did not support two <> inside each other, we have used "of" in these cases.
 For example Flow&lt;list of SolarArray&gt;.
 - SolarArray and SunSaverRepository: Since there is already an association between SolarArray and ISunSaverRepository, and SunSaverRepository implements this interface, we do not create a separate association between SolarArray and SunSaverRepository, as this is implied by inheritance.
 The same applies to SolarArrayWithRoofSections and SunSaverDatasource.

 ## Sequence Diagram: View the statistics for a saved solar array.
-Note: this is a use case in itself, but it can also be seen as part of the other use cases (create, edit and delete).
+Note: This is a use case in itself, but it can also be seen as part of the other use cases (create, edit and delete).
 The difference between the use cases is the solar array that is in focus.
 To avoid repetition, they (the sequence diagrams for the other use cases) will refer to this diagram with a comment about which solar array the data is being retrieved for.
-One of the points in "Simplifications/Comments", situated below the diagram also gives a full overview of the different scenarios.
+The section, "Simplifications/Comments" situated below the diagram also provides an overview of the different scenarios.

 ```mermaid
 sequenceDiagram